-Anahita temple, the second glorious stone building after Persepolis in Iran, has been constructed on a natural hill by using the platform method.
+Anahita Temple, the second glorious stone building after Persepolis in Iran, has been constructed on a natural hill by using the platform method.
 Anahita in ancient Persian rituals was the Goddess of Water, guardian angel of fountains and rain and also a symbol of fertility, love and friendship.

 The construction of the temple has been attributed to three Achaemenid, Parthian and Sassanid era.
 Some theories linked the structure to an unfinished palace of Khosrow II in the late Sassanid era.